 ZIWI

-Cat with an upset tummy?
+Cat with an upset stomach?
 The lowdown on sensitive stomach cat food

 If your cat is suffering from bloating, diarrhea or vomiting (and isn't on new medication, stressed, or gulping their food down too quickly), it could be time to take a closer look at their diet.